NimmLor/esp8266-nanoleaf-webserver/README.md

 `#define DATA_PIN D4`

+If you are using another controller such as a clone or a NodeMCU board, you may need to configure the pin assignment for FastLED (See also [this entry in the FastLED Wiki](https://github.com/FastLED/FastLED/wiki/ESP8266-notes)).
+Example:

+`#define FASTLED_ESP8266_RAW_PIN_ORDER`

 Another **important** step is to create the **Secrets.h** file.
 Create a new tab (**ctrl**+**shift**+**n**) and name it *Secrets.h*, this file contains your WIFI credentials and it's structure must look like this:

 ``````c++